 The solutions above might have resolved your issues, but you still experience malware problems.
 Receiving annoying ads and notifications from third-party apps can frustrate you.
 You can block all messages from unsolicited ads from Google Chrome on behalf of other sites by following the steps below:

-- The next pop up window will give you options to the cause of action with a toggle switch.
+- The next pop-up window will give you options for the cause of action with a toggle switch.

 - Please turn off the toggle to prevent more notifications from that app, and it is solved.

-If you have enabled notifications from Google Chrome or another site, follow these steps to disable.
+If you have enabled notifications from Google Chrome or another site, follow these steps to disable them.